2021-2022 Little Riders Academy Preschool Handbook

 Rylan Reed, General Manager (303) 467-2288 Email: firstname.lastname@example.org

-Anytime preschool is closed due to weather-related circumstances, we will make an announcement via major news networks.
+Anytime preschool is closed due to weather-related circumstances, we will make an announcement via major news networks and you will also have the opportunity to opt inot a text message chain for all important last minute information.
+We will typically follow BVSD and Jefferson County school closures.
 We all live in Colorado and know how erratic our weather can be.
 During the winter months please dress your children appropriately.
 Always send them with a coat/jackets, hats and gloves when necessary and proper footwear if needed.
 Preschool staff will make the decision to go outside but will follow the protocol listed below:

 Outside temperature between 32 degrees and 100 degrees Fahrenheit.

 We will not be responsible for applying sunscreen to any half day students.
 Please apply sunscreen to all students in the morning before coming to school (full or half day children).

 We will apply Arbone Sunscreen SPF 50 or your preferred provided sunscreen.